aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-kentico/_index.md

-﻿---
+---
-title: Aspose.Words .NET for Kentico
+title: for Kentico
 second_title: Aspose.Words for .NET
 articleTitle: Aspose.Words .NET for Kentico
-linktitle: Aspose.Words .NET for Kentico
+linktitle: Aspose.Words for .NET for Kentico
 description: "Integrating Aspose.Words for .NET with Kentico content management systems using C#."
 type: docs
 weight: 130